jstnlawson/lasso_wp/.github/README.md

 # Lasso Wordpress Theme

-A e-comm wordpress theme developed by Justin Lawson.
+A e-comm wordpress theme developed by me as a way to get some practice working with wordpress.

 Homepage Flow (video):